McGILL BIRD OBSERVATORY

 Spring males have a prominent black mask; ASY males also tend to have much more black on the back than SY males, but it is advisable to confirm age by looking at the wing and/or tail.

-The photo below shows a typical after-second-year male wing, with black primary coverts contrasting little with the greater coverts.
+The photo below shows a typical after-second-year male wing, with blackish primary coverts contrasting little with the greater coverts.

-This is a typical after-second-year male tail, with broad rectrices that are rounded at the tip, and an extensive white patch on r2 almost as large as that on the outer four rectrices.
+These are typical after-second-year male tails, with broad rectrices that are rounded at the tip, and an extensive white patch on r2 almost as large as that on the outer four rectrices.

 RETURN TO AGE/SEX OVERVIEW